 In my 25+ year career as a veterinarian, I can count on one hand the number of times I’ve performed a water deprivation test.
 In those few cases, it was done only after other diseases had been ruled out and with very specific safety instructions.

 At home, limiting water intake can make certain dogs very sick, even to the point of a life-threatening crisis.
+Please ensure your dog continues to have access to fresh clean water at all times.

-Female dogs are especially susceptible to these ascending urinary tract infections, due to the female dogs’ shorter urethras.
+Female dogs are especially susceptible to these ascending urinary tract infections due to the female dogs’ shorter urethras.

 What questions do you have about urinary incontinence in dogs?